 Milk - Any kind of milk will work: 2%, whole, or non-dairy.
 You can also use sour cream or Greek yogurt with just a splash of milk.

 Ground Cinnamon - This adds a warm complexity to the muffins.
-If you really love cinnamon, add some to the streusel too!
+Sometimes I add a little to the streusel too!
 You can also play with using nutmeg, ginger, cardamom, or other spices.

 Pro Tip: Place your peaches in boiling water for 30 seconds, then transfer them to an ice bath.
 They will peel easily without having to use a knife or vegetable peeler!